Cancer is one of the most challenging medical conditions to deal with. It is unpredictable, destructive, and

 It is the ideal treatment modality since it leaves the patient cancer-free if done under the right circumstances.

-Oftentimes, tumor removal surgery is combined with other treatments, such as chemotherapy and radiotherapy, to attain the best possible outcome for a patient.
+Oftentimes, tumor removal surgery is combined with other treatments, such as chemotherapy and radiotherapy, to attain the best possible outcome.

 Indication for Tumor Removal in cancer patients